-- Coordination of the calculation of technical provisions - Coordination of the consolidation and plausibility checks of the individual companies' technical provisions in accordance with Solvency II - Ensuring the appropriateness of the methods and basic models used and the assumptions made in the calculation of the technical provisions - Assessment of the sufficiency and quality of the data used in the calculation of the technical provisions - Comparison of best estimates with experience values (back testing) - Reporting to the Managing Board on the reliability and appropriateness of the calculation of technical provisions - Monitoring the calculation of technical provisions - Providing an opinion on the general risk underwriting policy and the appropriateness of the reinsurance contracts - Contributing to the effective implementation of the risk management system, in particular with a view to creating risk models for the calculation of the solvency and minimum capital requirements and the own risk and solvency assessment
+- Coordination of the calculation of technical provisions - Ensuring the appropriateness of the methods and basic models used and the assumptions made in the calculation of the technical provisions - · Assessment of the sufficiency and quality of the data used in the calculation of the technical provisions - Comparison of best estimates with experience values (back testing) - Reporting to the Managing Board on the reliability and appropriateness of the calculation of technical provisions - Monitoring the calculation of technical provisions - Providing an opinion on the general risk underwriting policy and the appropriateness of the reinsurance contracts - Contributing to the effective implementation of the risk management system, in particular with a view to creating risk models for the calculation of the solvency and minimum capital requirements and the own risk and solvency assessment

 Appropriate arrangements have been made for substitutes for the actuarial function in the case of absence.
-The function holder is also assisted in the performance of its duties by employees in the actuarial department.
+The holder is also assisted in the performance of its duties by employees in the actuarial department.